The Erchonia Lunula Onychomycosis Laser Device

 3. Is the tissue response the same with the lower wavelengths?

-No, the lower the wavelength the greater the anti-microbial/antifungal effect and as the wavelength decreases the power increases.
+No, the lower the wavelength the greater the anti-microbial/antifungal effects.

 4. Do you feel there is an advantage utilizing a multiple diode approach in the treatment of onychomycosis?

 Yes.
 The 635 nm wavelength stimulates endogenous mechanisms, which enhances the immunological function of resident neutrophil and macrophage function to further degrade the infectious agent.
-This wavelength also induces tissue rejuvenation, increased vascularization, which enables the dual diode approach to accelerate the growth of a clearer, healthier nail.
+This wavelength also increases vascularization, which enables the dual diode approach to accelerate the growth of a clearer, healthier nail.

 The 405 nm wavelength provides anti-microbial, antibacterial and anti-fungal effects.